-The working papers "Analysis of death data during the Morwell mine fire" by Adrian Barnett (2014, Queensland University of Technology, unpublished) and "An updated analysis of death data during the Morwell mine fire (2014, Queensland University of Technology, unpublished) are analyses of mortality data for the Latrobe Valley postcodes exposed to smoke from the Hazelwood coal mine fire, February-March 2014, compared to mortality up to ten years earlier.
+The working papers "Analysis of death data during the Morwell mine fire" by Adrian Barnett (2014, Queensland University of Technology, unpublished) and "An updated analysis of death data during the Morwell mine fire (2015, Queensland University of Technology, unpublished) are analyses of mortality data for the Latrobe Valley postcodes exposed to smoke from the Hazelwood coal mine fire, February-March 2014, compared to mortality up to ten years earlier.

-The first paper describes a comprehensive analysis of the mortality data available at the time of the analysis, and includes temperature information to account for potential excess mortality in the four postcodes adjacent to the Hazelwood fire due to the summer heatwave during the weeks of the Hazelwood mine fire.
+The Barnett (2014) paper describes an analysis of the mortality data available at the time of the analysis, and includes temperature information to account for potential excess mortality in the four postcodes adjacent to the Hazelwood fire due to the summer heatwave during the weeks of the Hazelwood mine fire.
 The results show deaths in the months January to June 2009-14 in excess of the expected mortality for the 2009 and 2014 summers.
 The author concludes that there is an 80% probability that the excess mortality in the months of February-March 2014 was due to the fire, after adjusting for temperature.
 This assertion is not supported by the results reported in the paper.

-The second paper describes an expanded dataset for the analysis, including two additional postcodes further distant to the south and southeast of the fire, and additional mortality for the years 2004 to 2014, January to December.
+The Barnett (2015) paper describes an expanded dataset for the analysis, including two additional postcodes further distant to the south and southeast of the fire, and additional mortality for the years 2004 to 2014, January to December.
 The author concludes that there is an 82% probability that the excess mortality in the months of February-March 2014 coincided with the dates of the fire, after adjusting for temperature.
 This assertion is not supported by the results reported in the paper.

 These papers do not discuss the ambiguities in interpretation of estimates when such estimates are based on small datasets in the context of rare environmental events.
 There is no discussion of the decrease in deaths for the postcode (Morwell) where the Hazelwood mine is located and the fire occurred.
+Cause of death for these mortality data were not included in these analyses and strongly mitigate the author's assertions about the deaths at the time of the fire.

 There is no statistical interpretation of evidence for any particular effect on the observed differences in reported mortality across the Latrobe Valley postcodes for the period of the Hazelwood coal mine fire.
-Although the fire's effect on mortality is a plausible hypothesis, the data presented do not suggest strong evidence for this hypothesis.
-The mean increase in deaths (given as a relative risk with 95% credible intervals) for the February-March 2014 period with and without the seasonal temperature correction is not evidence of statistical significance.1
+Although the fire's effect on mortality may be a supposition worthy of investigation, the data presented in these papers do not suggest strong evidence for the author's assertion of a significant effect of the period of the fire on mortality at that time.
+The mean increase in deaths (given as a relative risk with 95% credible intervals) for the February-March 2014 period with and without the seasonal temperature correction is not evidence of statistical significance.
+1

 1 The 95% credible interval given with a point estimate in a Bayesian analysis is equivalent to the analyst's statement of a 95% degree of belief that the parameter in question is in fact contained within this interval.
 These intervals can be broader or narrower depending on several factors, including sample size and population variability.
 When the credible interval contains one (1), the evidence for an association/relationship is weak.
-We note that non-significant results in the case of small sample sizes are prone to misinterpretation, leading to the conclusion of an effect where there is none, or the conclusion of no effect where there is one (see Altman DG and Bland JM, 1995, Absence of evidence is not evidence of absence, British Med J 311:485).
+We note that non-significant results in the case of small sample sizes

-Strengths of the analysis
+Strengths of the analysis with regard to choice of analytic methods